Adityapavankumar/LeetCodePrep/Dec2023/Day-12-Dec-23-2023/55-jump-game/submission.md

-Here, goal is to find if the values in array enable it to reach to the end.
+Here, the goal is to find if the values in the array enable it to reach the end.

 Code below:
 ```scala